cicsdev/cics-java-liberty-restapp/README.md

 #### Option 2 - Deploying using CICS Explorer SDK and the CICS bundle projects

-1. Deploy the CICS bundle project `com.ibm.cicsdev.wlp.restapp.cicsbundle` from CICS Explorer to zFS using the **Export Bundle Project to z/OS UNIX File System** wizard.
-The samples use the sub-directory `com.ibm.cicsdev.restapp.cicsbundle_1.0.0`.
+1. Deploy the CICS bundle project `cics-java-liberty-restapp-cicsbundle-eclipse` from CICS Explorer to zFS using the **Export Bundle Project to z/OS UNIX File System** wizard.
+The samples use the sub-directory `cics-java-liberty-restapp-cicsbundle-eclipse_1.0.0`.

 ### Installing into CICS